New static proxies. Full control. Stable operation.

 Setting up proxies for different operating systems

 If Postman relies on system proxy settings, configure them in your operating system.
+Keep in mind that setting up proxies for different operating systems may require adjusting your network connection settings to ensure a proper network connection.

 For Windows